| List of historic valves in the ase-museoedelpro collection |

 transmitting triode, 'micropup' style.
 Flying leads replaced by a coaxial

-by Central Sales in the U.S. |
+Rogers and by Central Sales in the U.S. |

 |